Coarse Grained Quantum Dynamics: Path integral formalism

-We wish to compute the density matrix arrived at by beginning with some known state $\ket{0}$ of the full system, evolving the system forward in time, and computing the probability that the final IR state is $\ket{\psi}$.
+We wish to compute the density matrix starting with some known state $\ket{0}$ of the full system that evolves forward in time.
+The density matrix should express the probability that the final IR state is $\ket{\psi}$.
 This can be written as: \be P_{\psi} = \sum_u \bra{u}\bra{\psi} U(t,0) \ket{0}\bra{0} U(t,0)^{\dagger} \ket{\psi} \ket{u} \ee The amplitude $\bra{u}\bra{\psi} U(t,0) \ket{0}$ can be expressed as a path integral with the boundary conditions at times $0,t$ integrated against the wavefunction for $\ket{0}, \bra{u}\bra{\psi}$.
 Similarly, the amplitude $\bra{0} U(t,0)^{\dagger} \ket{\psi} \ket{u}$ would be represented as the complex conjugate of this path integral: when the system enjoys time reversal invariance, this can be described in terms of paths propagating backwards in time.
 The result is a path integral over paths moving forward then backwards in time, with the UV degrees of freedom at $t$ set equal and summed over.
 This is reminiscent of the Schwinger-Keldysh formalism for ``in-in" expectation values \cite{Schwinger:1960qe,Bakshi:1962dv,Bakshi:1963bn,Keldysh:1964ud}: indeed, if one was to sum the above expression over all final states, one would arrive at the path integral expression for such expectation values.

-To make this more explicit, consider a system for which $\HIR$ describes the states of a particle with position $X$, and $\HUV$ the states of a particle with position $x$.
+To make this discussion more explicit, consider a system for which $\HIR$ describes the states of a particle with position $X$, and $\HUV$ the states of a particle with position $x$.
 We consider an action of the form: \be S[x,X]=S_U[{\dot x}, x]+S_I[{\dot X}, X]+\delta S[x,X] \ee where we write the interaction $\delta S$ in the form \be \delta S[x,X]= - \lambda \sum_a\int_0^{t} dt' {\cal{O}}^{UV}_a\Phi^{IR}_{a}= - \lambda \sum_a\int_0^{t} dt' {\cal{O}}_a[x]\Phi_{a}[X] \ee We are assuming the interaction term depends on the coordinates only and not on the velocities; thus the correction to the action is minus the correction to the Hamiltonian.
 We have factored out a small dimensionless parameter $\lambda \ll 1$ to better organize a perturbative treatment of the system.
-As in the previous section, we also assume that the initial state of the system can be described by a factorized density matrix \be \rho(x,X; y,Y; t = 0) = \rho_{_I}(X,Y; 0) \rho_{_U}(x,y; 0) \ee
+As in the previous section, we also assume that the initial state of the system can be described by a factorized density matrix \be \sigma(x,X; y,Y; t = 0) = \rho_{IR}(X,Y; 0) \rho_{UV}(x,y; 0) \ee

 The density matrix for the IR degrees of freedom $X$ is: